Puressence: History

 James Mudriczki, Neil McDonald, Anthony Szuminski and Kevin Matthews met on a bus on their way to watch The Stone Roses play at Spike Island on 27th May 1990.

 Through much practice their music developed and they decided on the name 'Presence'.
-Their first gig as a band was at the 701 Club in their hometown of Failsworth, Greater Manchester On 23rd February 1991.
+Their first gig as a band was at the 701 Club in their hometown of Failsworth, Greater Manchester on 23rd February 1991.

 The band later settled on the name Puressence.
 A name instantly identified by most Mancunians in the early 1990s for the paper letters 'P'-'U'-'R'-'E'-'S'-'S'-'E'-'N'-'C'-'E', which were plastered around Manchester city centre, on derelict buildings, and on bridges (the most notable being the railway bridge opposite the Haçienda).
 Manchester independent record label 2 Damn Loud released two singles and there was a further single with Rough Trade Singles Club.
 The band played a series of gigs at Manchester's In The City festival early in the 1990s.

 The big breakthrough came a couple of years later, when the band signed to Island Records.

-Their debut album "Puressence" was released on 29th April 1996.
+Their debut album Puressence was released on 29th April 1996.
 The album spawned five singles.
-Regular touring around the UK and Europe was followed by their second album ‘Only Forever’ in 1998, which reached the UK top 40 and spawned the chart hit ‘This Feeling’.
+Regular touring around the UK and Europe was followed by their second album Only Forever in 1998, which reached the UK top 40 and spawned the chart hit ‘This Feeling’.
 This helped the band appear on television programmes such as TFI Friday and Soccer AM.
 BBC Radio 1 DJ Simon Mayo made this his single of the week and it received airplay on numerous radio stations around the UK.

-‘Planet Helpless’ was released in 2002 and was a huge success in Greece, reaching number 4 in the album charts.
-The official video for the top 40 single ‘Walking Dead’ featured Mani (The Stone Roses/Primal Scream) and Bez (Happy Mondays), the song also featured on Sky Sports and on the video game ‘Hitman’.
+Planet Helpless was released in 2002 and was a huge success in Greece, reaching number 4 in the album charts.
+The official video for the top 40 single ‘Walking Dead’ featured Mani (The Stone Roses / Primal Scream) and Bez (Happy Mondays), the song also featured on Sky Sports and in the video game Hitman.
 Puressence toured this album in Greece with huge shows supporting Suede and Iggy Pop.

 In August 2003, after more than ten years with Puressence, guitarist and founder member McDonald left the band and has since gone on to form the band Juno Ashes.
 He was replaced by Lowell Killen, who is originally from the Isle of Man.
 He has played in other bands and left Manchester band Dry Riser to join Puressence.